 It has produced the following results

 - 2,000 students per year in post 16 vocational training courses

 - A self-funded development of 200m euros

 - A 3% student dropout rate

 - Has become the preferred local source of employee recruitment

 - Created a unique pedagogical model

 - Developed a successful public-private partnership

-We are in discussions with groups in France, the Gambia and the UK to build ediGogy Skills Hubs.
+We are in discussions with groups in France, and the UK to build ediGogy Skills Hubs.